beet/mindful-markdown-knowledgebase/README.md

 - Populate from template:
   - open the command palette with `COMMAND + P`, select "Templates: Insert template", and choose "Templates/Logbook template"

-### Working with the log book
+### Working with daily notes

-The [[Logbook]] is central to this system, and draws inspiration from [A Guide To Research Logbooks — Heloise F. Stevance](https://www.hfstevance.com/blog/logbooks).
+Daily logging is central to this system, and draws inspiration from [A Guide To Research Logbooks — Heloise F. Stevance](https://www.hfstevance.com/blog/logbooks).

+It begins with the core **Daily Notes** plugin, and relies heavily on the **[Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)** plugin to provide weekly, monthly, and yearly notes, with the [Templater](https://github.com/SilentVoid13/Templater) plugin populating notes from templates as they are created automatically on the fly.

+Navigating to today's daily note with a hotkey or the sidebar calendar will create a new daily note under the `Daily notes/` folder, that will be pre-populated with content like:

+📌 need to update this from the old logbook page to the new daily notes system:

 It is comprised of headings for year, month, and day, with each day being populated with a bullet point for each project/task being worked in, in a similar fashion to the [Bullet Journal](https://bulletjournal.com/) method, but in a single, flat file.

 As I move from one task to the next throughout the day, I create a new bullet point and link to a page using action verbs like "Picking up", "Pushing on with", "Closing in", etc such as: